 Sailability WA began following the Gold Medal success of Noel Robins, Jamie Dunross and Graeme Martin at the Sydney 2000 Paralympic Games, when the Royal Perth Yacht Club decided to develop a programme for people with disabilities to participate in all manner of Club sailing activities, from trying sailing to club racing and high performance competitions.

 Today the Sailability WA program offers three integrated levels of activity; Supported Sailing, Club racing and training, and High Performance Competition Sailing.

 On a weekly basis during the sailing season places on boats are provided to give people with a disability the opportunity to sail.
-They can be from agency networks or living independently within the community.
-They can be assisted by a support worker or family member or be independent, sailing in easily accessible, stable and safe boats under the control of an experienced skipper.
+Participants can be from agency networks or living independently within the community.
+They can be assisted by a support worker or family member or be completely independent, sailing in easily accessible, stable and safe boats under the control of an experienced skipper.
 The Hansa 2-person dinghy Class has been specifically designed to be extrememly stable and simple to operate.
 Several larger yachts are also utilised, which can accommodate more participants.
 Hoists are available to transfer wheelchair users into the boats provided.
 All volunteers are trained in safety and first aid, and a support powerboat is provided for all activities.
 We also have a stable motorised pontoon called Nev Thomas, owned by Fishability that we operate once a week for a very limited number wheelchair bound participants.

 ASSOCIATED SAILABILITY GROUPS IN WA